← Back to the course

 • hybrid — fuse $vectorSearch with Atlas Search $search over brand/name/visibleText via RRF (or the Atlas $rankFusion stage where available); one confidence cut on the fused score; no-match path preserved.

-• substitutesGET /products/{id}/substitutes: the product’s own embedding as the query vector, $vectorSearch with filter:{inStock:true} excluding the product, a lower threshold (recall over precision).
+• substitutesGET /products/{id}/substitutes: the product’s own embedding as the query vector, $vectorSearch with filter:{inStock:true} excluding the product, a lower threshold T_sub = T - 0.1 applied server-side (recall over precision; both backends use this identical relation).
 Uses the inStock filter field already in the index.
+Response envelope and status/error codes are the §5 substitutes contract (400 invalid id / 404 product not found / 200 { matches, noMatch }; an empty result is { matches: [], noMatch: true } at 200, never 404).

-• barcode — exact sku/barcode lookup (unique index) before the vector fallback; cheap/deterministic path first, vector path only on a miss.
+• barcode — exact barcode/sku lookup (the two partial-unique indexes, §4) before the vector fallback; cheap/deterministic path first, vector path only on a miss.

 • dynamic-embeddings — the change-stream re-embed worker (§5 event shape).
-Prerequisite: the _worker_state doc (§4) and the shared embeddingText builder.
+Feature setup creates its own _worker_state doc — idempotent upsert of { _id: "embeddings-worker", resumeToken: null } (§4); it is NOT part of the default seed.
+Prerequisite: the shared embeddingText builder.
+On startup, honour the §4 resume-token read-back rule (no resumeAfter/SetResumeAfter when the token is null/absent).
 Go (mongo.ChangeStream + SetFullDocument(options.UpdateLookup) + SetResumeAfter) and TS (watch(...)) parity.

 • performance — make numCandidates configurable; sweep it against an exact:true ENN baseline (ENN is the ground truth for catalogs under ~10k docs) and pick the smallest value within recall tolerance; numCandidateslimit, ~20× limit as the documented starting point.